ELucasDuarte/repo-remoto/README.md

-#Repositório Remoto
+# Repositório Remoto depois do clone

-#Descrição inserida no repositório antes do clone.
+Descrição inserida no repositório depois do clone.